Lessons from Swimming Berlin's Lakes

-She swims to explore the natural history of fresh water and to examine her own place and identity in the world.
-Turning is a nature memoir chronicling Jessica J. Lee's year of swimming.
+She swims to explore the natural history of fresh water and to examine her own place in the world.
+Turning is a nature memoir chronicling Jessica J. Lee's year of swimming in the lakes around Berlin.

 At the age of twenty-eight, Jessica Lee, who grew up in Canada and lived in London, finds herself in Berlin.
 Alone.
 Lonely, with lowered spirits thanks to some family history and a broken heart, she is there, ostensibly, to write a thesis.
 And though that is what she does daily, what increasingly occupies her is swimming.
 So she makes a decision that she believes will win her back her confidence and independence: she will swim fifty-two of the lakes around Berlin, no matter what the weather or season.
 She is aware that this particular landscape is not without its own ghosts and history.